sagemath/sage-archive-2023-02-01/README.md

    Sage; in that case, Sage will not build another copy from source.
    Details and names of system packages are system-dependent.
 E.g. on Debian `bzip2` lives in `libbz2-dev`.
-More details on this are in Installation manual, and also printed by the `./configure` script (see below).
+More details on this are in Installation Manual, and also printed by the `./configure` script (see below).

 1. Optional: It is recommended that you have both LaTeX and the